-- 2. During X.509 authentication, the launcher checks for the usercert.pfx file before checking for a smart card. - 3.
-When the ${\tt usercert.pfx}$ file is found in the preference files location on the client, either an Enter Passphrase dialog box opens, if required for usercert.pfx.
-Once the user enters the correct passphrase, X.509 authentication completes and the list of links displays.
+- a.
+The browser on the client is used to browse to the Administrative Server (https:// <servername>:<port>/rweb). - b.
+During X.509 authentication, the launcher checks for the usercert.pfx file before checking for a smart card. - c.
+When the usercert.pfx file is found in the preference files location on the client, eitherX.509 authentication completes and the user's list of session links displays an Enter Passphrase dialog box opens, if required for usercert.pfx.
+Once the user enters the correct passphrase, X.509 authentication completes and the list of session links displays.